 NOTE: This project is underway.
 Thank you for your interest and patience.

-This documentary film focuses on the history and current impact of redlining in the United States, focusing on the specific case of Omaha, Nebraska to show how this practice continually affects and harms people and cities across the nation.
+This award-winning documentary film focuses on the history and current impact of redlining in the United States, focusing on the specific case of Omaha, Nebraska to show how this practice continually affects and harms people and cities across the nation.
 To do so, the film uses a collection of interviews with individuals who are experts on the topic, either through their profession, their lived experiences, or both.

 Redlining, which officially began in 1934, designated specific areas of cities to receive financial support and excluded other areas, targeting them for disinvestment and decline.
 This targeting reflected a long history of racism.
 These disfavored redlined neighborhoods were overwhelmingly populated by people of color.
 The resulting disinvestment exacerbated pre-existing education, health, housing, economic, and criminal justice disparities.
 While redlining as government policy was ultimately banned in 1968, the harmful impacts are clear to this day and many of the informal practices continue.